 If you have an Oculus Rift and laptop, you might be wondering what kind of a feature awaits me.
 Will the virtual reality visit my hardware?

-- You’ll get sick 3 times worse if frame rate is bad.
+You’ll get sick 3 times worse if the frame rate is bad.

 For those people who absolutely need this portability, going with laptops is the only choice.
 Those are the people who usually travel a lot, and cannot be in one place.
 They usually prefer to showcase it to their friends or relatives.

 But will they be able to do it once the CV1 comes out?

 Oculus has published a blog post, where it gives you details on what specs are recommended for best VR experience:

 Video card – NVIDIA GTX 970 / AMD 290 equivalent or greater

 Processor – Intel i5-4590 equivalent or greater